 Zakouma is a refuge for elephants and other species, many of which are threatened within this ecoregion, that stretches across the width of Africa to the south of the Sahara Desert.
-Zakouma is characterised by two seasons: wet and dry.
+Zakouma is characterised by distinct wet and dry seasons.
 The wet season runs between June and November, bringing the park a seasonal average of 850 mm of rain.
 During this period, much of Zakouma’s terrain becomes inundated with water, causing wildlife to disperse across flat savannahs and grasslands.
 Some species migrate to areas beyond Zakouma’s boundaries.
 Wildlife is lured back to the eastern half of the park during the dry season, where pans and fertile floodplains provide plentiful drinking water and abundant grazing.
 From February to June, large herds of animals and thousands of birds congregate at these pools, making for spectacular game viewing and birding.

 Prominent tree species in the Combretum savannah include paperbark and white thorn.
 The Acacia savannah is characterised by species like the red acacia (also known as the shittah tree), the scented thorn, the desert date, the jujube, and the ‘bois d’éléphant’ (Combretum glutinosum).
 Zakouma is also home to vast stretches of Acacia seyal, a culturally significant tree from which Gum Arabic, or acacia gum, is harvested.
-In the park’s southern riverine areas, enormous Khaya senegalensis and ficus species meet Terminalia and Annogeissus woodlands whereas the granitic portions of Zakouma’s west boast a variety of Combretum species.
+In the park’s southern riverine areas, enormous Khaya senegalensis and Ficus species meet Terminalia and Anogeissus woodlands whereas the granitic portions of Zakouma’s west boast a variety of Combretum species.

-Large carnivore species include lion, leopard, cheetah, spotted hyaena, striped hyaena and wild dog, while smaller species include civet, serval, caracal, jackal, honey badger, African wildcat and the pale fox.
+Carnivores: Large carnivore species include lion, leopard, cheetah, spotted hyaena, striped hyaena and wild dog, while smaller species include civet, serval, caracal, jackal, honey badger, African wildcat and the pale fox.

-Some of the most notable herbivore species include elephant, Kordofan giraffe, Central African savannah buffalo, Northern greater kudu, red-fronted gazelle, Lelwel hartebeest, tiang, roan antelope, Defassa waterbuck, Buffon’s kob, warthog, red-flanked and Grimm’s duiker, oribi and Bohor reedbuck.
+Herbivores: Some of the most notable herbivore species include elephant, Kordofan giraffe, Central African savannah buffalo, Northern greater kudu, red-fronted gazelle, Lelwel hartebeest, tiang, roan antelope, Defassa waterbuck, Buffon’s kob, warthog, red-flanked and Grimm’s duiker, oribi and Bohor reedbuck.

-A recent count found 13,885 black crowned cranes – the highest number of any crane species ever recorded from the ground in Africa.
+In 2018, a count found 13,885 black crowned cranes – the highest number of any crane species ever recorded from the ground in Africa.
 These promising survey results demonstrate that Zakouma is an important stronghold for the beautiful crane, which is found in flocks numbering in the thousands, making the Zakouma ecosystem key to the survival of the species.

 The park is an important refuge for numerous animals, many of which are threatened elsewhere within the ecoregion, which stretches as a band across the width of Africa to the south of the Sahara Desert.